jbruun/classify-passfail/docs/cross_validation.md

 Goal for this document is to summarize results from the cross-validation methods we used: Leave One Out Cross-Validation aka LOOCV aka jackknife, and k-fold cross-validation with `k=5` and `k=10`.

-**Update 24 Mar:** Tidied up data frame of success rates and made a facet grid plot.
+**Update 25 Mar:** Updated success rates (LOOCV files were using an outdated set of predictors) and remade the facet grid plot.

 ```